 My Fly 8 – The golfer can adjust this club between 8 different loft settings.
 These range all the way from eight degrees to eleven degrees.
 This ensures that no matter your swing speed and angle of contact you will be able to find the correct loft on this club.

-360 Aero-Innovative – The aero tips located around the perimeter of this club reduce drag and ensure that you have the fastest club head speed possible.
+360 Aero-Innovative – The aero tips located around the perimeter of this club reduce drag and ensure that you have the fastest clubhead speed possible.
+Increased club head speed means increased ball compression and distance.

-As you can see with this club, the higher price points come with a large increase in features a substantial increase in quality.
+As you can see with this club, the higher price points come with a large increase in features a substantial increase in quality when compared to our first option.
 We suggest this club if you still consider yourself a beginner but are willing to spend the money to take the next step in your game.

 This driver usually goes for around $250 but you can check out the current price here.